lenorix/lenorix.github.io/software-development-barcelona.md

 <details name="faq">
   <summary>How much do coders charge per hour?</summary>
-  For a full time software developer the average hourly rate can be €15/h to €35/h in Barcelona.
+  For a full time software developer the average hourly rate can be (raw) €15/h to €35/h in Barcelona.
 </details>
 <details name="faq">
   <summary>How long does it take to build custom software?</summary>